Skip to Main Navigation

 STORY HIGHLIGHTS

-Pablo Seitz, director of Paraguay’s National Public Procurement Agency (DNCP), explains what it felt like to suddenly be in the spotlight as the pandemic hit.
+Pablo Seitz, director of Paraguay’s National Public Procurement Agency (DNCP), explained what it felt like to suddenly be in the spotlight as the pandemic hit.
 “Everyone was suddenly looking at public contracts.
 People who had never heard anything about public procurement were visiting our website to find out what was happening with their money.
 While this generated a lot of pressure, it also put us in the position to become more efficient, speed up processes, and enhance the integrity of the entire system,” he explained.

 Paraguay has a long history of implementing open contracting reforms with a robust open data and publication infrastructure.
 Open data has helped Paraguay’s National Public Procurement Agency (DNCP) create an early warning system with real-time monitoring of all emergency procurement processes.